Quicklist: Different Types of Pasta Shapes

-Unless you are a chef or a culinary student, it is likely that macaroni and spaghetti are all that you are familiar with.
-But did you know that there are over 600 different types of pasta in the world?
+Unless you are a chef or a culinary student, it is likely that macaroni, spaghetti and a few other kinds are all that you are familiar with — but did you know that there are more than 600 different types of pasta?

-Made from flour, water, and semolina, spaghetti is commonly served with a variety of sauces, meats, vegetables, and some other food ingredients.
-For instance, spaghetti tossed in marinara sauce and topped with meatballs and mushrooms is everyone’s favorite.
+Made from flour, water and semolina, spaghetti is commonly served with a variety of sauces, meats, vegetables, and other food ingredients.
+For instance, spaghetti tossed in marinara sauce and topped with meatballs and mushrooms is a favorite.

-Spaghettini is completely similar to the traditional spaghetti.
+Spaghettini is similar to traditional spaghetti.
 The only difference is that spaghettini is a lot thinner than spaghetti (but thicker than vermicelli).
 Many people don’t realize it but the thickness of the pasta noodles makes a significant impact on the taste and overall flavor of the dish.

 Spaghettini is best served with tomato-based or olive oil-based sauces.
 You will also find it commonly used in exotic dishes due to its delicacy and the visual appeal that it adds.

 Mafalda is available in strips that can measure up to 10 inches long as well as in short pieces that are about an inch and a half only.
-This type of pasta is best served in thick, rich, and creamy sauces with shredded or minced meat.
+This type of pasta is best served in thick, rich and creamy sauces with shredded or minced meat.

-Fusilli refers to a type of South Italian pasta.
+Fusilli refers to a type of southern Italian pasta.
 This short to medium-sized tightly wound pasta is an ideal choice for saucy dishes because the grooves in its shape hold on to a lot of gravy.

 The tubular pasta is slightly arched like a bent arm, giving it the complete name ‘elbow macaroni.’
 It is the perfect pasta shape to use in soups, baked pasta dishes, or devour with a thick paste of cheese and vegetable sauces.
 After all, need we mention the legendary mac ‘n cheese?

-Penne pasta is about 2 inches long on average but some generous manufacturers can make up to 4 inch long pieces as well.
-Penne goes great with chunky vegetables, meat, and cream sauces.
+Penne pasta is about two inches long on average but some manufacturers make up to four-inch long pieces, as well.
+Penne goes great with chunky vegetables, meat and cream sauces.
 Simple penne with smooth outer sides is also called penne lisce to distinguish it from penne rigate.

 Penne rigate is a modified version of penne pasta with grooved or ridged outer sides.
 The vertical ridges that run lengthwise down each tube not only add to the texture but also hold on the sauces that normally slide down the smooth penne lisce.

 Rigatoni refers to a type of medium to large pipe-shaped pasta that has square-cut ends on both sides.
 Depending on the method of production and the cutter used, rigatoni can be straight or bent slightly with varying length and diameter.

 What’s unique about cellentani is that although it is pale yellow like most other types of pasta, it is made without eggs.
-Food colors such as red or green are often added to use it in salads, soups, and casseroles that not only taste great but look superb too.
+Food colors such as red or green are often added to use it in salads, soups and casseroles.

 Chifferi refers to pasta that is shaped like conventional elbow macaroni but is shorter and wider.
 It comes in two varieties, which are lisce (smooth) and rigati (ridged).
 You can substitute the macaroni in mac n’ cheese with chifferi to get more full and flavorsome bites that are loaded with cheese.

-Pasta with Decorative Cuts
+Fun-Shaped Pasta with Decorative Cuts

 The pasta shape resembles a butterfly with wings wide open and makes a great ingredient for various hot and cold pasta dishes.
 You can use farfalle in cold salads for a nutritious treat or toss it in a bowl of warm meat and veggies for an equally delicious meal.

 You can also use it to add a fascinating spin when cooking broccoli because its concave, dish-like shape with creased surfaces merge well with the texture of broccoli itself.

 Farfalle rotonde is bow-tie shaped pasta that is similar in appearance to farfalle but differs at the sides.
 While farfalle has zigzag cut edges, farfalle rotonde has round sides.
 The smaller version of farfallerotonde is referred to as tripolini.

 Those who don’t pay attention to fine details might say that macaroni, chifferi and chifferirigate are different names for the same pasta.
 But the reality is just the opposite.